-In Switzerland, there is (yet) no reliable data on the private debt market.
+In Switzerland, there are some private equity funds that are involved in the debt capital market.
+However, there is (yet) no reliable data on the private debt market.
 Studies estimate that the volume of the private debt market in Switzerland is at around CHF 3 billion (approx. 0.4-0.6% of the global private debt fund market).
-Despite the growing private dept market in Switzerland it is still considered a niche market compared to banks' lending volumes or public debt capital markets.
+Despite the growing private debt market in Switzerland it is still considered a niche market compared to banks' lending volumes or public debt capital markets.